psychopy/workshops/source/translators/workOnTranslations.rst

 - There are friendly, useful experts there

-  - There are probably very few who could help you with your language
+  - few, if any, can help you with your language, of course
-  - But there are many more who can help you understand the code underlying |PsychoPy|
+  - many more who can help you understand the underlying code of |PsychoPy|

 Advanced strategy to resolve uncertainty: *Determine it yourself*
 ----------------------------------------------------------------------